 Under the terms of the Credit Facility, the Company has the option to borrow funds as either a secured overnight financing rate (SOFR) loan or alternate base rate (ABR) loan.
 Any advances drawn on the Credit Facility incur interest at an annual rate equal to the SOFR plus 250 basis points for SOFR loans and ABR plus 150 basis points for ABR loans.
-The SOFR is defined as, for any day, a rate per annum equal to SOFR for the day (such day, the SOFR Determination Date) that is five (5) U.S. Government Securities Business Day prior to (i) if such SOFR rate day is a U.S. Government Securities Business Day, such SOFR Rate Day or (ii) if such SOFR rate day is not a U.S. Government Securities Business Day, the U.S. Government Securities Business Day immediately preceding such SOFR rate day, in each case, as such SOFR is published by the SOFR Administrator on the SOFR Administrator's Website.
+The SOFR is defined as, for any day, a rate per annum equal to SOFR for the day (such day, the SOFR Determination Date) that is five (5) U.S. Government Securities Business Day prior to (i) if such SOFR rate day is a U.S. Government Securities Business Day, such SOFR Rate Day or (ii) if such SOFR rate day is not a U.S. Government Securities Business Day immediately preceding such SOFR rate day, in each case, as such SOFR is published by the SOFR Administrator on the SOFR Administrator's Website.
 The ABR is defined as, for any day, a rate per annum equal to the greatest of (a) the prime rate in effect on such day, (b) the Federal Reserve Bank of New York (NYFRB) rate in effect on such day plus 1⁄2 of 1% and (c) Term SOFR for a one month interest period on such day (or if such day is not a Business Day, the immediately preceding business day) plus 1%.
 Any undrawn portion of the Credit Facility is subject to a fee of 0.25% per annum.
 SOFR interest payments for interest periods of 3 months or less are due at the end of the interest period.
-SOFR interest payments for interest periods greater than 3 months are due on 3-month intervals following the borrowing.
-ABR interest and fees are payable quarterly in arrears with the principal and any accrued and unpaid interest due on October 27, 2028.
-Interest expense on the Credit Facility is recorded in the consolidated statements of operations as interest expense, net and fees are recorded as general and administrative expenses.
-Interest expense and fees on the Credit Facility were not material during the three months ended March 31, 2024 and 2023.
+SOFR interest payments for interest periods of 3 months or less are due at the end of the interest period.
+SOFR interest payments for interest of operations as interest expense, net and fees are recorded as general and administrative expenses.
+Interest expense and fees on the Credit Facility were not material during the three and nine months ended September 30, 2024 and 2023.

 Under the terms of the Credit Facility, the Company must maintain compliance with certain negative and affirmative covenants, including financial covenants and covenants relating to the incurrence of other indebtedness, the occurrence of a material adverse change, the disposition of assets, mergers, acquisitions and investments, the granting of liens, and the payment of dividends.
 The Company must also not permit the ratio of indebtedness to total recurring revenue for the most recent trailing four quarters to exceed 0.50 to 1.00, and is required to maintain \$50.0 million in liquidity.
 The Credit Facility is secured by substantially all the assets of the Company.
-The Company was compliant with the financial covenants contained in the agreement as of March 31, 2024.
+The Company was compliant with the financial covenants contained in the agreement as of September 30, 2024.

-NOTE 6 - INCOME TAXES
+NOTE 8 - INCOME TAXES